 Humility is a necessary component to help us out of the darkness and into the light.
-Humility becomes the strength and honesty to admit and accept we have struggles, failings, and pains.
-Our building, nearing a 100-year birthday, made of bricks and mortar that has withstood the test of time and has heard many stories -- We want to hear your story and restore your hope for a brighter future.
+Humility becomes the strength and honesty we need to admit and accept we have struggles, failings and heartaches.
+Our building, nearing a 100-year birthday, has heard many stories -- We want to hear your story and restore your hope for a brighter future.

 Barry Blenis and Jeff Quackenbush were raised in a farming community in Upstate New York.
 Over the span of fifty years, they remained close friends.
 In 2015, They found an opportunity at Rocky Mountain Treatment Center.